 - Preheat your air fryer on the "Air Fry" setting to 375°F (190°C).Spray the basket tray with an even coating of canola spray to prevent the fish from sticking to the basket.

 - Set up your breading station with the catfish, milk-egg bath, seasoned cornmeal, and the greased tray.
-Dip both sides of the catfish filets into the milk-egg bath.
+Dip both sides of the catfish fillets into the milk-egg bath.
 Allow the excess liquid to run off the filets back into the dish.

 Air Fry, then Serve

-- Air fry the catfish in the preheated air fryer for 7 to 8 minutes, or until the exterior is crisp and the fish flakes.Use a thin, wide spatula to remove the catfish from the tray, and set them in a warm oven while you bread and air fry the remaining filets.
+- Air fry the catfish in the preheated air fryer for 7 to 8 minutes, or until the exterior is crisp and the fish flakes.Use a thin, wide spatula to remove the catfish from the tray, and set them in a warm oven while you bread and air fry the remaining fillets.

 - Serve the air fried southern catfish with french fries, homemade tartar sauce, and creamy coleslaw.
 Add a few wedges of lemon to squeeze on the fish and hot sauce if desired.